SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 During animal development, embryos undergo complex morphological changes over time.
 Differences in developmental tempo between species are emerging as principal drivers of evolutionary novelty, but accurate description of these processes is very challenging.
 To address this challenge, we present here an automated and unbiased deep learning approach to analyze the similarity between embryos of different timepoints.
 Calculation of similarities across stages resulted in complex phenotypic fingerprints, which carry characteristic information about developmental time and tempo.
 Using this approach, we were able to accurately stage embryos, quantitatively determine temperature-dependent developmental tempo, detect naturally occurring and induced changes in the developmental progression of individual embryos, and derive staging atlases for several species de novo in an unsupervised manner.
 Our approach allows us to quantify developmental time and tempo objectively and provides a standardized way to analyze early embryogenesis.

-**Tags:** Embryogenesis, Embryology, Imaging, Machine learning, Zebrafish
+**Tags:** Machine learning, Imaging, Embryogenesis, Embryology, Zebrafish

 ---

-## 109. Vision-controlled jetting for composite systems and robots
+## 110. Vision-controlled jetting for composite systems and robots

 **Authors:** Thomas J. K. Buchner, Simon Rogler, Stefan Weirich, Yannick Armati, Barnabas Gavin Cangan, Javier Ramos, Scott T. Twiddy, Davide M. Marini, Aaron Weber, Desai Chen, Greg Ellson, Joshua Jacob, Walter Zengerle, Dmitriy Katalichenko, Chetan Keny, Wojciech Matusik, Robert K. Katzschmann